cuddlecake/ngxs-action-creator/CONTRIBUTING.md

 Please leverage the repository's own tools to make sure the code is aligned with our standards:

 1. Run all check commands before submitting the PR (`type:check`, `format:check`, `lint:check`, `test:coverage` and `spell:check`)
-2. Please commit your changes and run a `setup` command so you can actually check how would the template look like once cleaned up
 3. Always leverage the `cz` command to create a commit.
 We heavily rely on this for automatic releases.